KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

         Answer: Create a production file

-In the next step, select the eras you want to use using the arrow keys and space bar
+In the next step, select the eras you want to process using the arrow keys and space bar

 .. code-block::